-Any Vehicle that is partially dismantled or wrecked and/or deemed abandoned under Section 3-7 and/or does not display a current license plate and such Vehicle is left in such condition for more than 10 days shall have a warning tag placed on it by a parking control officer.
+Any Vehicle that is partially dismantled, wrecked, deemed abandoned under Section 3-7, and/or does not display a current license plate and is left in such condition for more than 10 days shall have a warning tag placed on it by a parking control officer.
 Such tag shall provide notice that if the Vehicle is not removed within 5 days from the date reflected on the tag, it will be considered abandoned and derelict.
-Such Vehicles shall be removed at the end of the 5-day period to the University storage area at owner's expense and disposed of in accordance with Section 7-4 of this Ordinance.
+Such Vehicles shall be removed at the end of the 5-day period to the University storage area at owner's expense and will be disposed of in accordance with Section 7-4 of this Ordinance.